spearwolf/twopoint5d/packages/kobolde/README.md

-# kobolde
+# @spearwolf/kobolde

-welcome to `@spearwolf/kobolde` &mdash; the *sprite* :space_invader: :joystick: engine on top of[react-three-fiber](https://github.com/pmndrs/react-three-fiber). the idea is roughly the following:
+welcome to *kobolde* &mdash; the *sprite* :space_invader::joystick: engine on top of [react-three-fiber](https://github.com/pmndrs/react-three-fiber). the idea is roughly the following:

 ```jsx
 export default () => {